The Church's Weaknesses

 - Christians frequently directed their attacks at Black Sabbath, and their original frontman, Ozzy Osbourne.
 While their music frequently mentions the occult, their lyrics contain no serious Satanic philosophy; if anything, they share a Christian-like fear of demons and sorcery.

-- The Christian backlash against Metal music inadvertently popularized the genre by cementing its edgy, rebellious reputation.
+- The Christian backlash against Metal music only improved the genre’s popularity by cementing its edgy, rebellious reputation.

 - Satanists and metal fans tend to be different groups.
-The average teenage Satanist is a creative and intelligent white male from an upper or middle class home, who rebels from an overly restrictive, traditional religious family background and its emphasis that the world is an evil place.
-However, Metal music fans tend to be white working-class teens with diminished opportunities and no desire to go to college.
+The average teenage Satanists are creative, intelligent white males from upper/middle class homes, who rebels against an overly restrictive, traditional religious family background and its emphasis that the world is an evil place.
+However, Metal music fans tend to be white working-class teens with diminished opportunitiess and no desire to attend college.

 - It is interesting to note that from our experience, the typical metal-denouncing Christian cites information which is 30 years out of date.
 While Metal originated as a harder exaggeration of rock (e.g., louder, more distorted, intricate, and shocking), the genre has exploded and splinted into hundreds of distinct subgenres.